chensheng0/run-on-arch-action/README.md

 This action requires three input parameters:

 * `architecture`: The cpu architecture of the container that will run your commands;
+* `distribution`: The Linux distribution the will be launched by the container (right now, Debian stretch and buster);
 * `run`: A series of commands that will be executed.

 The action does not define any default output variable, feel free to create as many as you want and set them in the `run` block.